 The second unit will incorporate the British depth study and the period study.
-For the British depth study students will look at Anglo-Saxon and Norman England c1060-1088.
-They will assess the Norman invasion, The Battle of Hastings and the subsequent victory of William.
-They will then go on to look at how William secured his power and how he changed the nature of Britain.
+For the British depth study students will look at Early Elizabethan England 1558-1588.
+They will examine challenges facing Elizabeth and threats from other countries such as Spain.
+They will then go on to study voyages and discoveries by explorers such as Walter Raleigh and Francis Drake.